Data engineering: build a robust data infrastructure

 Data Storage

-Choose storage solutions based on specific use cases:
+Choose storage based on your needs:

 Data Processing

-Transform raw data into usable formats using:
+Transform raw data into usable formats with:

 Data Orchestration